Skip to content

 The compound benefit

 The upfront investment in evaluation infrastructure pays compound returns.
-When you can measure quality automatically, you can:
+Once quality is measurable, three things change.

-Iterate faster.
+You iterate faster.
 Instead of manually reviewing outputs after every change, you run your eval suite and get a quality score in minutes.
-This turns prompt engineering from an art into an empirical practice.
+Prompt engineering stops being an art and becomes an empirical practice.

-Catch regressions immediately.
-A prompt change that improves performance on one category of inputs might silently degrade another.
-Without automated evals, these regressions can go undetected for weeks.
+You catch regressions immediately.
+A prompt change that improves one category of inputs can silently degrade another.
+Without automated evals, those regressions go undetected for weeks.
 With them, they show up in CI before the change merges.

-Make confident decisions.
+You make confident decisions.
 Should you switch from GPT-4 to Claude?
-Should you add a retrieval step?
-Should you restructure your prompt?
-With evals, these questions have data-driven answers instead of opinion-driven debates.
+Add a retrieval step?
+Restructure your prompt?
+With evals, these questions get data-driven answers instead of opinion-driven debates.

 Starting small